 In Brisbane, it’s common for home buyers to put 14 to 21 days for finance.

-Provided your mortgage broker has arranged your loan eligibility these terms will be very achievable.
+Provided your mortgage broker has arranged your pre-approval these terms will be very achievable

 6. Drop the Building & Pest